chimechallenge/chime-utils/README.md

 ### ⚡ All DASR data in one go

 You can generate all CHiME-8 DASR data in one go with: <br>
-`chime-utils dgen dasr ./chime8_dasr ./download /path/to/mixer6 --part train,dev`
+`chime-utils dgen dasr ./download /path/to/mixer6 ./chime8_dasr --part train,dev`

 This script will download CHiME-6, DiPCo and NOTSOFAR1 automatically in `./download` <br>
 Ensure you have at least 1TB of space there.
-You can remove the .tar.gz after the full data preparation to save some space later.
+You can remove the `.tar.gz` after the full data preparation to save some space later.

 Mixer 6 Speech instead has to be obtained through LDC. <br>
 Refer to [chimechallenge.org/current/task1/data](https://www.chimechallenge.org/current/task1/data) on how to obtain Mixer 6 Speech.